on July 12, 2021 (last modified on July 8, 2022) • 15 minute read

 “Track cost per conversion, increase daily budget slowly, and let the ad bots save data points which will help to grow your ad set.
 Now after getting decent ROAS, switch to CBO and run another campaign with custom and [Lookalike] audiences.
 Here you can put a bid if you want cost control,” Busa concludes.

 Once you get the hang of basic bidding techniques, you can move onto more extensive bidding tactics with cost cap and bid cap.
 The right cost control setting depends on your campaign priorities, budget, and data.
+Also, you can easily track key parts of your online store’s PPC campaign in one place with this paid ads ecommerce dashboard.

 It can be hard to choose which products and creative to show to different ad audiences.
 Fortunately, Facebook can do that work for you with dynamic creative.
 This feature works for both original ads and retargeting ads.